 The Medical Mile and Junction Bridge (and River Trail):

 The Medical Mile is the nation’s first outdoor linear health museum and was a rare collaboration between physicians and trail planners.
-The Medical Mile is designed to inspire people to make healthy choices and includes a wellness promenade with art depicting the importance of nutrition, smoking cessation, dental care and exercise.
+The Medical Mile is designed to inspire people to make healthy choices and includes a wellness promenade with art depicting the importance of nutrition, smoking cessation, dental care and yoga exercises.
+Why not discover more about yoga and find your strength in this challenging yoga practices!

 The Junction Bridge is an elevated bridge in Riverfront Park that joins the park to the Arkansas River Trail, a 14 mile loop of trails that will bring you to the Ouachita Trail.
 All about the Arkansas River Trail.